 Dojima Roll Cake

-Light as a cloud, yet decadently creamy—this famous roll cake is a sweet finale to any Osaka feast.
-The airy sponge and luscious fresh cream melt together effortlessly, a delicate indulgence to savor.
+Light as a cloud yet decadently creamy, this famous roll cake is a sweet finale to any Osaka feast.
+The airy sponge and luscious fresh cream melt together effortlessly, making it a delicate indulgence to savor.

 Where to Try: